 19. White Sands National Monument – New Mexico

-20. The Great Lakes – Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania, Wisconsin, and Ontario
+20. The Great Lakes – Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania, Wisconsin (and Ontario)

 Are you an adventurer seeking an adrenaline rush?
-If so, you should visit Lake Michigan.
+If so, you should visit Lake Superior.
 Or maybe you are someone who enjoys the great outdoors and natural beauty.
-If that’s the case, you should check out Lake Superior, the largest of the Great Lakes.
+If that’s the case, you should check out Lake Michigan.
 Are you looking for a place to relax?
 Lake Huron is the lake for you.
 History enthusiasts?
-Lake Ontario is where you will find the fill to your interest or maybe you want a little of everything which you’ll be able to find at Lake Erie.
-The Great Lakes, the largest group of freshwater lakes, is beautiful landscape filled with indigenous wildlife that has something for every type of traveler.
+Lake Ontario and Lake Erie are where you can fulfill your curiosity.
+There truly is something for everyone around the Great Lakes—and the charming towns that border them.

 21. Skagit Valley Tulip Fields – Washington

-Hundreds of thousands of visitors hop in their car to drive through these tulip fields in April to see these beautiful flowers in bloom.
-The gorgeous mountains in the distance are just a bonus.Find flights to Washington
+No need to fly to the Netherlands for tulip season.
+Hundreds of thousands of visitors head to these Washignton tulip fields in April to see the colorful flowers in bloom.
+The mountain landscape in the distance are a blissful bonus.

 22. Niagara Falls – New York

 23. Shenandoah – Virginia

-25. Hamilton Pool Preserve – Dripping Springs, Texas
+24. Hamilton Pool Preserve – Dripping Springs, Texas

 This natural pool just outside of Austin, Texas, is a popular summertime hangout for tourists and locals alike.
 So how did it come to be?
-It actually used to be an underground river before erosion caused the dome to collapse.Search cheap flights to Austin
+It used to be an underground river before erosion caused the dome to collapse.